Sandinista National Liberation Front: Sandinistas vs. Contras

 Upon assuming office in 1981, U.S. President Ronald Reagan condemned the FSLN for joining with Cuba in supporting "Marxist" revolutionary movements in other Latin American countries such as El Salvador.
 His administration authorized the CIA to begin financing, arming and training rebels, most of whom were the remnants of Somoza's National Guard, as anti-Sandinista guerrillas that were branded "counter-revolutionary" by leftists (contrarrevolucionarios in Spanish).
 This was shortened to Contras, a label the force chose to embrace.
-Edén Pastora and many of the indigenous guerrilla forces, who were not associated with the "Somozistas", also resisted the Sandinistas.
+Edén Pastora and many of the indigenous guerrilla forces, who were not associated with the "Somocistas", also resisted the Sandinistas.

 The Contras operated out of camps in the neighboring countries of Honduras to the north and Costa Rica (see Edén Pastora cited below) to the south.
 As was typical in guerrilla warfare, they were engaged in a campaign of economic sabotage in an attempt to combat the Sandinista government and disrupted shipping by planting underwater mines in Nicaragua's Corinto harbour, an action condemned by the International Court of Justice as illegal.
 The U.S. also sought to place economic pressure on the Sandinistas, and, as with Cuba, the Reagan administration imposed a full trade embargo.

 The Contras also carried out a systematic campaign to disrupt the social reform programs of the government.
 This campaign included attacks on schools, health centers and the majority of the rural population that was sympathetic to the Sandinistas.
 Widespread murder, rape, and torture were also used as tools to destabilize the government and to "terrorize" the population into collaborating with the Contras.
 Throughout this campaign, the Contras received military and financial support from the CIA and the Reagan Administration.
 This campaign has been condemned internationally for its many human rights violations.
 Contra supporters have often tried to downplay these violations, or countered that the Sandinista government carried out much more.
 In particular, the Reagan administration engaged in a campaign to alter public opinion on the Contras that has been termed "white propaganda".
 In 1984, the International Court of Justice judged that the United States Government had been in violation of International law when it supported the Contras.